shopsmart/clj-infrastructure/README.md

 # clj-infrastructure

-Infrastructure utilities used at ShopSmart/Brad's Deals.

 * Relational databases
-  * Configuration assistance for all JDBC levels as well as the db library itself.
+  * Configuration assistance
   * Interact with a PreparedStatement as a regular Clojure function
+  * defstatement / defquery

 * AWS (future)
   * Get the current user's access keys